 Greg Bach, Sr. Director of Communications & Content for the National Alliance for Youth Sports and author of 10 books on coaching kids, including Secrets of Successful Coaching, confirmed that gut instinct.
 In an email to SheKnows, he wrote, “Youth and teens should always be encouraged to try new sports that interest them at any age.”
 He noted, “There are countless examples of well-known athletes who didn’t discover a sport that they now excel in until their high school years, or even collegiate years.”

-In fact, starting a sport later could even be beneficial to kids.
-For one, the risk of overuse injuries is decreased, thanks to fewer years of doing the same repetitive movements.
-For two, the risk of burnout is minimized.
+In fact, starting a sport later could even be beneficial to kids for two key reasons.
+One, the risk of overuse injuries is decreased, thanks to fewer years of doing the same repetitive movements.
+And two, the risk of burnout is minimized.
 Michael Pfahl, executive director of the National Youth Sports Coaches Association, estimates that by the time young athletes turn 13, 70% of them quit team sports.
 Children who start later are less likely to be “sabotaged by [either of these] issues,” notes Bach.

 Small steps over time lead to big results.

 Unfortunately, and unsurprisingly, there are some considerations parents (like me) should keep in mind before rushing to the registration line (or online portal, considering it’s 2023).
 Mainly, kids who start a sport later than their peers will most likely be behind when it comes to understanding the fundamentals and nuances of a sport, writes Bach.
 That can be frustrating, or even downright discouraging.
 It might be a reason some kids (mine included) decide to quit before they’ve given the sport a real chance … or second chance, as the case may be.